-We often look to the Bible for broad spiritual lessons when it comes to money, and it’s a great source for that purpose.
-However, if we pay close enough attention, we can also discover practical and tactical financial best practices within the text – and the book of Acts is a great place to start.
+We look to the Bible for broad spiritual lessons when it comes to money, and it’s a great source for that purpose.
+But, if we pay close enough attention, we can also discover practical and tactical financial best practices within the text – and the book of Acts is a great place to start.

 Luke, the physician who wrote the book of Acts, as well as the Gospel that bears his name, was adept at “following the money.”
 Luke’s account of the life of Jesus has more financial stories and details than any of the other Gospels.